billfitzgerald/infosec-primer/glossary.md

 <a name="h.glossary-https"></a>**HTTPS**

-Secure HTTP, or HTTP sent over a secure link to protect the authenticity, privacy, and security of the information being transmitted.
+Secure http, or http sent over a secure link to protect the authenticity, privacy, and security of the information being transmitted.

 ## I